harshalkaigaonkar/Github-externship-assessment/Question 1/Recipe.md

 ## Additionals:

-- If you want it tastes great if the breads are baked.
+- If you want it tastes great get the breads toasted with some butter on a pan.

 # Let's Prepare it: